lslezak/vscode-bug-id/README.md

 selecting the "_Bug ID: Request GitHub authentication_" command.
 When asked confirm the access to GitHub for the extension.

+The extension requests read only access for all public data, but it still works even without that, the authentication is only needed to increase the API request rate limit.

 ### Bugzilla

 Bugzilla systems in general allow anonymous access, but some bug reports require